dothidden/writeups/content/unbreakable_2024/finding-god.md

 // print results
 out geom;
 ```
 Unfortunately this query timed out such as all the other queries we tried.
-We started severe depression after working more than 2 days on it.
+We started to suffer from severe depression after working for more than 2 days on it.

 ## Solution

-Being on depression I started to look at other possible tools to find the location.
+Being in depression I started to look at other possible tools to find the location.
 I found the following [tool](https://osm-search.bellingcat.com/) and
-noticed it use the exact same filter as in the description.
+noticed it uses the exact same filter as in the description.

 ![img.png](images/unbreakable_2024/map.png)